shadib42/shadib42.github.io/index.md

 **JOB EXPERIENCE**

-**Associate** October 2023 – PresentThe Fresh Food Company, Pembina Hall, University of Manitoba, Winnipeg, MB, Canada
+**Associate** October 2023 – Present

+  The Fresh Food Company, Pembina Hall, University of Manitoba, Winnipeg, MB, Canada

 - Worked in a variety of positions around the restaurant as part of the team.
 - Worked as a cashier and was responsible for handling the queue coming into the restaurant.